giulong/spectrum/README.md

         // getting direct access to both webDriver and configuration without declaring nor instantiating them.
         // Spectrum does that for you.
-        // Here we're opening the landing page of the application webDriver.get(configuration.getApplication().getBaseUrl());
+        // Here we're opening the landing page of the AUT webDriver.get(configuration.getApplication().getBaseUrl());

         // assuming in MyPage we have a WebElement named "button", now we're clicking on it